-The Doctor of Education (EdD) program is a practical, directed independent study program, which emphasizes coursework in leadership and management in a variety of educational and public service settings.
-It requires no classroom or seminar attendance.
+The online Doctor of Education program is a practical, directed independent study program which emphasizes course work in leadership and management in a variety of educational and public service settings.
+The Educational Technology & Leadership concentration provides students with a solid foundation of advanced concepts in instructional design, management, laws and ethics, and emerging trends as they apply to the use of technology in a variety of educational settings.
 The program is of particular interest to individuals with public or private school teaching experience who seek administrative positions or middle level managers who are interested in moving into higher levels of administration.